Children of Bodom: Musical style and influences

-Laiho has been, according to AllMusic, "widely celebrated as one of the genre's most accomplished players", while the band has an "instantly recognizable sound".
+Guitarist Alexi Laiho has been, according to AllMusic, "widely celebrated as one of the genre's most accomplished players", while the band has an "instantly recognizable sound".
+His heavy metal guitar work is considered to be a hallmark of the band's sound, and Loudwire states that he is one of the fastest guitarists in the genre.
+He incorporates neoclassical music and glam metal influences into his shred guitar style.
+He is also known for his use of hooks.

-Tributes
+Legacy

+Loudwire considers Children of Bodom to be among the greatest heavy metal bands of all time, saying Alexi Laiho was one of the fastest guitarists in the genre.
 In 2022, a restaurant bar dedicated to the band called Bodom Bar & Sauna was opened in Espoo, located next to the Niittykumpu metro station.
 As the name suggests, the bar also includes a public sauna.